carpentries-incubator/astronaut-data-analysis-fair/README.md

 containing various improvements made on the ["not so good" software project](https://github.com/carpentries-incubator/astronaut-data-analysis-not-so-good) the course starts with.

-The code analyses the [NASA data on spacewalks](#data) by looking at the time astronauts spent in space, crew sizes and the country space missions originated from.
+The code analyses the [NASA data on spacewalks](README.md#data) (see datails on the data below) by looking at the time astronauts spent in space, crew sizes and the country space missions originated from.
 ### Authors

 The main contributors to this repository are: